Henley Honors Endowed Scholarship in the College of Business

 Why did you choose to create a scholarship at Auburn University?

 I have always felt a closeness to Auburn and Auburn people.
 Through the years, Auburn students continue to have the qualities Dr. Petrie described in the Auburn Creed.
-We want to give back to this great institution by helping students who need financial assistance so they can pass on these qualities to future generations of students.
+We want to give back to this great institution by helping students who need financial assistance, so they can pass on these qualities to future generations of students.
 We especially hope recipients will embrace the first two stanzas of the creed: “I believe that this is a practical world and I can count only on what I earn.
 Therefore, I believe in work, hard work.
 I believe in education, which gives me the knowledge to work wisely and trains my mind and hands to work skillfully.”

 What would you want the recipients of this scholarship to know about the person for whom it is named?

-A 1980 accounting major graduate, I have worked in public accounting for over 35 years and am a tax partner with Ernst & Young in Dallas, Tex.
+A 1980 accounting major graduate, I have worked in public accounting for over 35 years and am a tax partner with Ernst & Young in Dallas, TX.
 My wife Suzanne and I were blessed with three sons, all of whom are ardent Auburn fans, along with three daughters-in-law, and seven grandchildren (and counting).
 We love to return to the Auburn campus several times a year to enjoy athletic events, alumni activities, and educational programs.
 Most importantly, we would like recipients to know our faith sustains us through the joy we experience daily and the hope of a better future.
 May each recipient be blessed!

 Tell us about your Auburn story, favorite tradition, a “War Eagle!” moment, or what Auburn has meant to you.

 My association with Auburn has been a blessing.
 Whenever I return to campus and hear the band play the fight song, see the eagle fly, or simply walk across campus, I feel a tremendous amount of pride in being part of such a special group of people—Auburn people.
 My favorite Auburn moment was when the ball flew through the goal post that won the national championship.
-I was born six months after our first national championship, so to have waited 55 years to be #1 was up to that moment truly a lifetime!
+I was born six months after our first national championship, so to have waited 55 years to be #1 was truly a lifetime!
 Lots of emotions that night!

 What do you hope your recipients gain through this scholarship?